Man Utd vs Arsenal: Is this the worst Red Devils side ever to face the Gunners in the Premier League era? | Goal.com

 He has signed a contract extension but perhaps only because he has conceded Real Madrid will not move for him any time soon.
 Vulnerable to unforced errors and unable to command his area physically, United's problems now start at the goalline.

-Ahead of him, Victor Lindelof has shown a propensity to flounder when exposed to high balls, and Ashley Young has been forced to demonstrate his limited capabilities by yet another Luke Shaw fitness problem.
+Ahead of him, Victor Lindelof has shown a propensity to flounder when exposed to high balls, and Ashley Young has been pressed into action again by yet another Luke Shaw fitness problem.

 It is the front six, though, where the problems become almost intractable.

-Paul Pogba returned to the starting line-up against Rochdale in the Carabao Cup in midweek, but it would be unfair to claim that he returned to action.
+Paul Pogba returned to the starting line-up against Rochdale in the Carabao Cup in midweek, but is doubtful to face Arsenal after aggravating his ankle injury.

-He ghosted in normal time and ducked out of penalties.
-He will be partnered by one or both of Nemanja Matic and Scott McTominay.
-If you put that pair together, you have the qualities of one complete midfielder; Take them apart and you have two water-carriers that specialise in spillages.

-Fred looks like he cares, to his credit, but has not yet impressed in over a year for the club, so it is staggering that United did not buy a central midfielder to either make the most of Pogba’s talents or simply make up for his lack of effort.
+If the World Cup winner fails to recover in time, then Nemanja Matic and Scott McTominay may both start.
+Fred looks like he cares, to his credit, but has not yet impressed in over a year for the club, so it is staggering that United did not buy a central midfielder to either make the most of Pogba’s talents or to inject some greater energy.

 United are even shorter on quality up front after failing to replace Romelu Lukaku and Alexis Sanchez.

-Marcus Rashford, who is set to miss the visit of Arsenal through injury, has long been confident of his ability to play as a central striker but he demonstrates ever less suitability to the role.
-He is going backwards.
+Marcus Rashford, who is set to miss the visit of Arsenal through injury, has long been confident of his ability to play as a central striker, but is struggling to consistently demonstrate his suitability for the role.

-From a debut season full of technical talent and instinctive finishing, he now appears to need to relearn the basics, a prospective maestro who has forgotten the chords, what the pedals do, and what a piano actually is.
+From a debut season full of technical talent and instinctive finishing, which included a brace in a 3-2 win over Arsenal on his first Premier League start, just three days after his first-team debut, he now appears to need to relearn the basics.

 Anthony Martial is a superior option, but his fitness and contribution are not guaranteed either.